Blackjacx/Me/Sources/Me/Me.docc/Development/iOS/Swift Best Practices.md

 Having a unified pattern for naming selectors helps to make code understandable faster.
 The on\* pattern is also used in other programming languages like JavaScript.

-### Avoid assigning a function to a closure
+#### Avoid using function names for closure parameters

-Assigning a function to closure property creates a strong reference to the owner of the function potentially creating a retain cycle.
-Use a closure and weak references.
-Read more about that in [Article](https://www.marisibrothers.com/2017/04/memory-leak-in-swift-assigning-function.html).
+Using function names directly for closure parameters, creates a strong reference to the owner of the function potentially creating a retain cycle.
+Use a closure and weak references instead.
+Read more about that in [this article](https://www.marisibrothers.com/2017/04/memory-leak-in-swift-assigning-function.html).

 #### Avoid multiple statements in one line / long lines